-Photo by Jim Tracy |
+| Photo by James Tracy |

-2 Arise, go unto Nineveh, that great city, and preach unto it the preaching that I bid thee.
+2 "Get up!
+Go to Nineveh, that great city, and preach to it what I told you too."

-5 So the people of Nineveh believed God, and proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.
+5 And the people of Nineveh believed God, and proclaimed a fast, and put on sackcloth, from the richest to the poorest.

 Sackcloth was a rough garment made of coarse goat’s hair, (probably resembling a sack), with holes cut into it for the head and arms.
 This was not the soft kind of goat’s hair we call cashmere or mohair but was made of the outside guard hair which was very coarse (much like burlap).
-These were likely garments made specifically for mourning.
+These were likely clothes made specifically for mourning.
 They would have been cheap enough that anyone could afford them.
 In fact, the poor’s everyday clothes wouldn’t have been much more comfortable.

 This practice of wearing uncomfortable clothing showed the world and, more importantly, God that you were so upset you didn’t want to be comfortable.

-Sitting in ashes and rubbing them all over was a sign of mourning.
+Sitting in ashes and rubbing them all over was also a sign of mourning.
 The practice probably stems from the practice of widows sitting under their husband’s funeral piers after he had been cremated in an attempt to be closer to him for just a little bit longer.
 This grew into a symbol of mourning.

-6 For word came unto the king of Nineveh, and he arose from his throne, and he laid his robe from him, and covered him with sackcloth, and sat in ashes.
+6 (Jonah's message) was even told to the king of Nineveh, and he got up from his throne, and took off his royal robe, and covered himself with sackcloth, and sat in ashes.

 The denying of food and water to animals would have been to draw the attention of the gods represented by those animals.
-Even though they were praying to the one and only True God, they would have been in the habit of using their animals to appeal to the deities in their lives.
+Even though they were praying to the One and Only True God, they would have been in the habit of using their animals to appeal to the deities in their lives.

-8 But let man and beast be covered with sackcloth, and cry mightily unto God: yea, let them turn everyone from his evil way, and from the violence that is in their hands.
+8 "But every person and animal must be covered with sackcloth, and cry mightily to God.
+Yes, Everyone turn from his evil way, and from the violence that is in their hands!

 Can you imagine trying to dress your animals in sackcloth?
 That would have been an entertaining show.

-9 Who can tell if God will turn and repent, and turn away from His fierce anger that we perish not?
+9 "Who can tell if God will change His mind and turn away from His fierce anger so that we don't die?"

 Jonah was a very effective preacher.
 The entire city converted.